 Fellow of Pembroke College

-Timothy Weil is interested in taking PhD students.
+Timothy Weil is accepting applications for PhD students.

 2010-2013 Junior Research Fellowship: Three year post as a member of the Senior Common Room at Worcester College, University of Oxford.